-Dr. Anderson graduated M.D.C.M. from Trinity Medical College in Toronto in 1888 and he opened his practice in Comber (Essex County).
+Dr. Anderson graduated M.D.,C.M. from Trinity Medical College in Toronto in 1888.
+He opened his practice in Comber (Essex County), close to where he grew up.
 According to the 1892 Ontario Medical Register, Dr. Anderson joined the College of Physicians and Surgeons on the 8th of May, 1888.
-Dr. Anderson routinely made the trip to Tilbury in Kent County to attend to patients.
-(His name appears on birth and death records in Tilbury and Tilbury East Twp., Kent County)
+Dr. Anderson routinely made the trip to Tilbury in Chatham-Kent to attend to his patients.
+His name appears on birth and death records in the Town of Tilbury and Tilbury East Twp.

-Dr. and Mrs. Anderson had 5 children, Clarence, Merle, Helen (who died in 1897 at the age of 5 of meningitis), Howard and Edith.
-Dr. Anderson served on the public school board and he also served as the Medical Officer of Health for Comber.
+Dr. and Mrs. Anderson had 5 children; Clarence Burton Smith, Mabel Merle Anderson, Helen Miriam Elva Anderson (who died of meningitis in 1897 at the age of 1 year old), Howard Buchanan Anderson and Edith Kathleen Anderson.
+Dr. Anderson served on the Public School Board and he also served as the Medical Officer of Health for Comber.
 In 1902, Dr. Anderson moved his family and his medical practice to Leamington (Essex County).